Artemis21/polybots/bigtinybot/README.md

 __**Games:**__

-To start a new game, use the `&match` command.
-This will find you a team to play against if possible.
+~~To start a new game, use the `&match` command.
+This will find you a team to play against if possible.~~ Matchmaking will be done manually, by a tourney mod.
+Watch out for messages indicating that you have a match!
 When a match is over, the *loosers* should do `&conclude <opponent_id>`.
-Example: team AAAAA wants a new game.
-They do `&match` and it tells them to start a game against team BBBBB.
+Example: team AAAAA ~~wants a new game.
+They do `&match`~~ sees a message, and it tells them to start a game against team BBBBB.
 So, they register this game in the PolyEloBot.
 In the end, it turns out that BBBBB won.
 Now, AAAAA must do `&conclude BBBBB`.
 If they don't, a player can contact a tourney mod who has the power to do it for them.

 __**Other:**__